Skip to content

 Okay, let’s break down this financial concept in a way that doesn’t make your eyes glaze over.
 The PV, or Present Value, formula in Excel is essentially a way to figure out what a future amount of money is worth right now.
 Think of it like this: if someone promises you $1,000 next year, it’s not exactly the same as having $1,000 in your hand today.
 Why?
 Because you could invest that $1,000 today and potentially earn more by next year.
 The PV formula takes into account that “time value of money” using a discount rate (interest rate).
 So, in a nutshell, the present value calculation is your tool to bring those future payments back to today.
 You can see whether or not a future return would be worth it when you compare to other investment options.
 Its not just for finance whizzes, its for anyone trying to make smarter financial choices about investments, loans, or even lottery winnings.
 Imagine evaluating a bond yield or figuring out if taking a lump sum retirement payout is better than monthly checks.
 The PV function is your answer!

-See also Sample Of Excel Data
+See also Macro Recording In Excel

 Digging Deeper